Reform of regulatory system to control small sewage discharges from septic tanks and small sewage treatment plants in England

 Our lives and livelihoods depend on a clean, healthy water environment.
 We are working to control and prevent pollution to protect people’s health and wellbeing, and the natural environment.
 This includes preventing contamination of drinking water supplies and pollution of the environment from septic tanks and small sewage treatment plants.

-This consultation proposes a new approach to regulating domestic wastewater systems where the discharges are small for example systems serving individual or small groups of properties.
+This consultation proposed a new approach to regulating domestic wastewater systems where the discharges are small for example systems serving individual or small groups of properties.
 Such discharges are known as small sewage discharges (SSDs).
-The aims of the proposals are, firstly to simplify existing regulation within less sensitive areas (which cover most of the country) by removing registration and record keeping requirements whilst keeping key requirements for preventing pollution, and secondly, to provide a more risk-based approach to permitting so that permits are only required in the most sensitive areas where a higher level of protection is needed.
+The aims of the proposals were, firstly to simplify existing regulation within less sensitive areas (which cover most of the country) by removing registration and record keeping requirements whilst keeping key requirements for preventing pollution, and secondly, to provide a more risk-based approach to permitting so that permits are only required in the most sensitive areas where a higher level of protection is needed.

 The proposed approach would deliver the necessary controls to prevent pollution, protect public health, improve drinking water supplies and protect sensitive habitats, while: